 My practice navigates multiple scales—geographical, temporal, and conceptual.
 Using my body as an interface, I connect the physicality of place, soil, and land to lived experience.
 I draw parallels between geologic histories and human narratives, linking deep time with the present.
-Projects such as Body as Land explore how the body becomes a tool for mapping the land.
-The textures, tones, and shapes created through pressure resemble sediment layers, erosion patterns, and other natural forms.
-My recent study of soil microbiomes deepened my interest in the unseen, microscopic life that shapes ecosystems.
-I am fascinated by how soil composition, bacterial communities, and human-made structures transform one another over time.
+Projects such as Body as Land explore how the body becomes a tool for mapping terrain, where textures and pressures trace sedimentary patterns, erosion, and other natural forms.

 Education